minkhaung-mkks/prep-learn/README.md

-# 🎓 Praczone: Practice to your heart content🌟
+# 🎓 Prep&Learn: Practice to your heart content🌟

 Hi, and thanks for stopping by!
 This repository houses a project that I hold close to my heart.
 As a student who has recently returned to the education path via a GED prep school, I found a scarcity of free resources for subjects like Reasoning Through Language Arts (RLA) and Social Studies.
 This struggle has motivated me to develop this app, which aims to provide a free, comprehensive quiz platform for GED exam preparation.